MirkMart/Lab_CompGeno/2024/05_OG.Inference_Phylogenomic/README.md

 DISCO script requires a specific header syntax to properly work.
 Luckily, the supported syntax is the one we alrady implemented and used so far (SPECIES|SEQUENCE_ID).
 The script wants as inputs simple gene tree, **not** resolved ones (they represent a more direct Orthofinder output without any further elaboration).
 Before running it install treeswift if it is not in `text_env`.

+Before performing any filter, change the name of the sequences used by Orthofinder to create these tree.
+You can see that they are not the one you provided in your proteomes (`speciesname|proteinID`) but there is a new head and each one is now `speciesname_speciesname|proteinID`.
+You have to bring back the old name, the one you chose.
+Try to do it (for example, you can use sed and substitute avery occurance of species names followed by an underscore with nothing).

 ```bash
 pip install treeswift #it is a common command to install python modules
 python3 disco.py -i <TREE> -o <OUTPUT> -d "|" -m <N_SPECIES_TO_MAINTAIN> --remove_in_paralogs --single_tree --keep-labels --verbose 2>/dev/null